 When is the SENCo available and how do I contact her?

 Mrs Dawn Howell is the SENCo at Sutton St James.
-Mrs Howell works on Tuesdays and Thursdays and you are welcome to make an appointment to see her on these days.
+Mrs Howell works on Tuesdays and you are welcome to make an appointment to see her on this day.

 What does the SENCo do?